CasualSuperman/SYCL/PROPOSAL.md

 *	To write a license that ensures proper credit to the author of code.
 *	To allow authors to transfer ownership rights to other parties.

-	_Reasoning: Usable by companies that require employees to forfeit rights to code._
+	_Reasoning: Making the license usable by companies that require employees to forfeit rights to code._
-*	To allow authors to forfeit ownership rights into the Public Domain.
+*	To allow authors to forfeit ownership rights into the Public Domain in the future, if they wish.

 ## Goals
 *	To keep code under the SYCL open.